18th Wing command chief trains with military working dog teams

 U.S. Air Force Chief Master Sgt.
-Will Cupp, 18th Wing command chief, poses for a photo with Airmen and a military labor contractor assigned to the 18th Security Forces Squadron at Kadena Air Base, Japan, April 16, 2026.
-MWDs serve vital roles in base security and demonstrate the importance of having a K-9 unit as part of the team.
-(U.S. Air Force Photo by Airman 1st Class Amy Kelley)
+Will Cupp, 18th Wing command chief, participates in training with Airmen assigned to the 18th Security Forces Squadron and Beni, a military working dog, at Kadena Air Base, Japan, April 16, 2026.
+MWDs are trained in detection and controlled aggression techniques to support security operations.
+(U.S. Air Force photo by Airman 1st Class Amy Kelley)

 |Date Taken: